 Supporting and advancing a customized POS system is a never-ending process.
 There is a tremendous amount of code involved in creating these systems and we can tell you from experience that starting from scratch causes a significant delay to market and could easily cost $2 million to $5 million dollars on the low end with hundreds of millions of dollars to develop high end and multi-market point-of-sale systems.

-Our licensing fee of $250,000 USD can be cost prohibitive for some companies, however we can assure you that trying to build what we have from scratch will cost you far more, whether you contract it out or attempt to build it internally.
+Our licensing fee can be cost prohibitive for some companies, however we can assure you that trying to build what we have from scratch will cost you far more, whether you contract it out or attempt to build it internally.
 The cost to succeed in the POS industry doesn’t stop with building your own solution.
 Microsoft® Windows® is constantly being updated to make use of the latest technology and to address bugs and enhance features.
 Once you deploy your system, you can expect to do the same and that’s why it is important to us that you have a technical team capable of promoting your ongoing success, using our existing systems as your starting point.

 If you understand the work required to be successful in the POS industry, we can provide that missing asset you need to jump into the market far before you would have had you made the same costly mistake we did in 2009 when we started from scratch.